JyjyStudio/npm-modal-package/README.md

 ## Setup

-This library is available on npm, install it with: npm i simple-react-modal-plugin or yarn add simple-react-modal-plugin.
+This library is available on npm, install it with: `npm i simple-react-modal-plugin` or `yarn add simple-react-modal-plugin`.

 ## Usage